Document Print/Save as PDF

 Acceptance Of Gifts

-1. Personal gifts received by the Lord Mayor and Sheriff must be declared in the normal way.
+- Personal gifts received by the Lord Mayor and Sheriff must be declared in the normal way.
 Gifts presented to the Lord Mayor and /or Sheriff (in his/her ceremonial capacities as first or second citizen for the City) shall be accepted by the Lord Mayor or Sheriff for the city / Council, may not be retained by the Lord Mayor or Sheriff either during their municipal year or after and shall be passed to officers who shall manage such gifts on behalf of the Council.
 Gifts received during the year shall be displayed in the Lord Mayor’s Parlour.
-In exceptional circumstances, the Head of Service Support may decide that it is appropriate for them to retain a gift (for example, when the gift is of nominal value and/or similar gifts are presented to and retained by other Members and/or officers).
+In exceptional circumstances, the Director of Legal and Governance may decide that it is appropriate for them to retain a gift (for example, when the gift is of nominal value and/or similar gifts are presented to and retained by other Members and/or officers).

 Use Of Images Of The Lord Mayor And/Or Sheriff In Electoral Material